 ABOUT THE ANNUAL DATA CHALLENGE EXPO

 The Annual Data Challenge Expo is jointly sponsored by three American Statistical Association (ASA) Sections – Statistical Computing, Statistical Graphics, and Government Statistics.
-The 2023 Data Challenge Expo will be held in conjunction with JSM 2023 in Toronto, Canada from August 5 - 10, 2023.
+The 2026 Data Challenge Expo will be held in conjunction with JSM 2026 in Boston, Massachusetts from August 1 - 6, 2026.

 PARTICIPATION